LuvMutreja/IPL-2026-Rajasthan-Royals-Auction-Strategy/README.md

 ## 📄 Project Overview
 This project formulates a data-driven auction strategy for the **Rajasthan Royals (RR)** ahead of the IPL 2026 Auction.

 Following the retention phase, the team has a remaining purse of **~₹16.05 Cr**.
-This analysis utilizes 2024-2025 T20 data to identify high-value targets who fill specific structural voids, specifically finding a leg-spinner to partner with Ravindra Jadeja, securing Indian wicket-keeping depth and agressive overseas anchor (to replace Sanju).
+This analysis utilizes 2024-2025 T20 data to identify high-value targets who fill specific structural voids, specifically finding a leg-spinner to partner with Ravindra Jadeja, securing Indian wicket-keeping depth and aggressive overseas anchor (to replace Sanju).

 ## 🎯 Strategic Objectives
 The analysis identifies three critical gaps in the post-retention squad: